Preventing osteoarthritis (OA) after a sport-related injury

 A program to prevent osteoarthritis after a sport-related knee injury

-Jackie L. Whittaker, PT, PhD: Assistant Professor, University of British Columbia; Research Scientist, Arthritis Research Canada
+Jackie L. Whittaker, PT, PhD: Associate Professor, University of British Columbia; Research Scientist, Arthritis Research Canada

 Start Date and End Date:

 Why do this research?

 In Canada, about 500,000 youth hurt their knee every year while playing sports.
 Half of them go on to develop knee osteoarthritis (OA) at a young age.
 Following a knee injury, people may have weaker knee muscles, become less physically active, and gain weight.
 The injury, in combination with these other factors greatly raises OA risk.
 The treatment of youth knee injuries tends to focus on returning to playing sports, with little effort spent on OA prevention and education following an injury.
 With a team of patients and healthcare providers, we have developed a new online exercise-based program to help boost recovery from a knee injury and reduce risk for osteoarthritis.
 The SOAR or – Stop OsteoARthritis program aims to improve user’s ability to self-manage their osteoarthritis risk through education, personalized exercise, activity tracking, and weekly action planning.
 This research is a key step forward in changing how we treat these injuries in Canada.

 What will be done?

 We will divide the research into two parts.
 The first part will test what young people with knee injuries think of the SOAR program.
 First, they will attend a ‘knee camp’ to learn more about their OA risk and how to better manage it.
 A physiotherapist will look at each person’s knee to make a personalized exercise program and set goals for exercise.
 They will give Fitbits to each participant to track how much exercise they are doing.
 There will be weekly follow-ups with the physiotherapist to see how the exercises are going.
 After the program, participants will give us their feedback so we can improve SOAR and make it more relevant to this group.